keycloakify/oidc-spa/README.md

 their specific SDKs.
 When a user clicks the **"Login"** button in your app, just call the `login()` method—it's that simple.

+`oidc-spa` implement the **Authorization Code Flow with PKCE**, this means that **you do not need a backend** to handle the authentication process.
+The authentication process is handled entirely in the browser.
+No need for `/login` or `/logout` routes.

 ## Why `oidc-spa`?

 Most OIDC providers push their own client libraries: